Sacroiliac joint dysfunction: Treatment

 Dextrose prolotherapy injections performed either intraarticularly or into the dorsal sacroiliac ligaments is sometimes performed as an alternative treatment option.
 This is a controversial therapy but it does have research evidence to support its use.
 Kim et al. in 2010 published a randomized controlled trial evaluating the effect of intraarticular prolotherapy injections versus intraarticular steroid injections in proven sacroiliac joint pain.
 The two interventions were equal in the short term at 3 months, but the prolotherapy group had superior pain relief at the 15 month mark at the end of follow up.
 This type of trial is considered high level evidence in medical circles.
 Hoffman et al. in 2018 published a prospective cohort study with positive results in the treatment of those with sacroiliac joint dysfunction.

+Muscle energy techniques (MET) are commonly used as part of conservative treatment for sacroiliac joint dysfunction.
+MET is a manual therapy intervention in which the patient performs controlled muscle contractions against resistance provided by the clinician to improve joint mobility and reduce musculoskeletal dysfunction.
+This approach is frequently used to address pelvic asymmetry and restore normal lumbopelvic mechanics.
+Recent research has evaluated the effectiveness of MET in individuals with sacroiliac joint dysfunction.
+A 2024 study assessing the use of muscle energy techniques demonstrated significant improvements in pain and functional outcomes following treatment.
+Theses findings support the use of MET as an effective non-invasive intervention in the management of sacroiliac joint dysfunction.

+Exercise therapy for sacroiliac joint dysfunction typically focuses on improving lumbopelvic stability, strengthening core musculature, and enhancing neuromuscular control.
+Common approaches include strengthening of the gluteal muscles, abdominal stabilizers, and lumbar spine musculature, as well as stretching exercises targeting tight muscle groups around the pelvis and lower back.
+Exercises for the sacroiliac joint include sacroiliac joint self-mobilization, piriformis stretch, gluteus medius stretch, gluteus minimus stretch, gluteus maximus stretch.
+Also, a hip muscle isometric strengthening exercise that can be utilized is pushing your legs against each other on a pillow and pushing your legs toward your hand along with stretching.
+Lumbar exercises include knee to same shoulder stretch, hamstring stretch, quadriceps stretch, posterior pelvic tilt, conventional back-bridge as well with an elevated leg and a sit up.

+Randomized controlled trials have shown that both sacroiliac joint-specific exercise programs and general lumbar stabilization exercises can significantly reduce pain and disability.
+Some evidence suggests that targeted sacroiliac exercises, when combined with manual therapy, may provide greater improvements in functional outcomes compared to lumbar exercises alone.